 Pay Policy Statement.
-This is reviewed at least annually (most recently approved by the Authority in February 2021) setting out its policies on the remuneration of its chief officers, the remuneration of its lowest paid employees and the relationship between the remuneration of its chief officers and the remuneration of its employees who are not chief officers.
+This is reviewed at least annually (most recently approved by the Authority in February 2022) setting out its policies on the remuneration of its chief officers, the remuneration of its lowest paid employees and the relationship between the remuneration of its chief officers and the remuneration of its employees who are not chief officers.

 Gender Pay Gap Reporting.
-This is reported annually to the Authority's Executive Committee.
+This is reported annually to the Authority's Executive Committee (most recently approved in March 2022).
 The Authority publishes six pieces of prescribed data about the pay and bonuses of male and female workers within the organisation.
 The report is published annually on the https://gender-pay-gap.service.gov.uk website as well as the Authority's website.